pdombrza/simple-raytracer/README.md

-### Simple CUDA raytracer
+### CUDA raytracer
 Based on the [raytracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) and [this nvidia blogpost](https://developer.nvidia.com/blog/accelerated-ray-tracing-cuda/).
 The program draws a simple scene to a OpenGL window.

 ### Build the project
 * Open the project in Visual Studio, then build and run with `ctrl+f5`